Sparse Partially Linear Additive Models: Empirical Study

-We compare \model~with the Lasso~\cite{tibshirani1996regression} and SpAM~\cite{ravikumar2009spam}.
-The Lasso builds a linear model with $\ell_1$ regularization and SpAM constructs a sparse additive model.
-For \model, we consider $\alpha \in \{0.05$, $0.1, ..., 0.95, 1\}$.
-For each method, we consider the full regularization path with 100 $\lambda$s spaced evenly on a log scale.
-In our experiments, this range is sufficient to find the optimal model structure.
-Best model parameters are chosen using the validation set.
-Thus, we have the full spectrum of sparse models from a pure linear model to a pure additive model.
-For all successive experiments, we use the same method to choose parameters.

-\textbf{Accuracy}.
-Table~\ref{tbl:synth} summarizes the experimental results on a 5-fold cross validation.
-Since we have 3 nonlinear components in the ground truth model, as expected, both \model~and \spam~outperform the Lasso.
-However, as we carefully control the complexity, \model~has consistently higher accuracy than \spam.
-In fact, \model~outperforms \spam~on \emph{every} cross validation set.
-As the noise level goes up, performance of all models degrades as one would expect.
-This shows the excellent accuracy of \model~in practice when the true model structure is not known a priori.
-Note that the accuracy improvement of \model~compared to \spam~is small because in this case, we have enough data so that it is possible for \spam~to estimate reliably.
-However, notice that when some of the variables are set to linear, \model~can outperform its nonlinear counterpart of \spam.
-In addition, we find that both \model~and \spam~can always find the correct support on each cross validation set while Lasso sometimes makes mistakes.

-\textbf{Component Estimation}.
-We plot estimated components in Figure~\ref{fig:synth} for $\sigma^2 = 1$ on a sample of 2,000 points.
+We plot estimated components in Figure~\ref{fig:synth}.
 Figure~\ref{fig:synth} (a), (b), and (c) visualize the nonlinear components in \model~for $f_1$, $f_2$, and $f_3$, respectively.
-We can see the estimated shape of the component function is very close to the true functions.
-In this case, \model~perfectly recovers which features are linear and nonlinear.
-For weights on linear components, the relative error is less than 0.1\%; we almost get perfect estimation.
-For comparison, we visualize $f_5$ in \spam~in red in Figure~\ref{fig:synth} (d).
+We can see that the estimated shape of the component function is very close to the true functions.
+On this sample, \model~perfectly recovers which features are linear and nonlinear while \spam~treats all selected features as nonlinear.
+For coefficients on linear components in \model, the relative error is less than 0.1\%.
+For comparison, we visualize $f_5$ in \spam~in red in Figure~\ref{fig:synth}(d).
 The ground truth linear function is plotted in black.
-We can see the component itself is not exactly linear and it overfits to the noise, which explains the degraded predictive performance and the desiderata of recovering linear components exactly.
-Notice that when setting a component to be exactly linear, we reduce the internal representation complexity; this saves memory and permits fast computation for future predictions.
+We can see that the component itself is not exactly linear and that it overfits to the noise.